 best to match with your mains.
 So e.g. if you get the Pioneer speakers mentioned above, you'd want to get the Pioneer SP-BS22-LR ($97) for surrounds and Pioneer SP-C22 ($97) center speaker.

 Unlike the center and surrounds, the subwoofer does not need to match the rest of your speakers.
 It's creating sound that doesn't overlap in frequency range.

 The good news is that while most cheap subs are crappy, they don't have to be.
-Here are a couple that produce very good sound for the price.
+Here's one that produces very good sound for the price.